plone/documentation/develop/addons/components/genericsetup.rst

 This is a special one.
 The ``metadata.xml`` file is read during Plone start-up.
-If this file has problems your add-on might not appear in the installer control panel.
+If this file has problems your add-on package might not appear in the installer control panel.
 The ``metadata.xml`` file contains add-on dependency and version information.

 .. code-block:: xml